“Is SEO worth it?” and “Is SEO dead now that ChatGPT is here?” are questions I hear regularly as the owner of a digital marketing agency.

 The HelloFlo video shown in this post is a perfect example of great content marketing.

-I hope that for some of you reading, you're now better equipped to answer your own question of whether SEO is worth it for your business.
-I'd love to hear your comments, so go ahead and leave one below.
+I hope that for some of you reading, you’re now better equipped to answer your own question of whether a paid SEO campaign is worth it for your business.